MitaDataAI/Data-Challenge--Unbalanced-and-biased-data/README.md

 Since testing different models is essential for benchmarking, slow processing can waste a lot of time — time that could be better spent analyzing results or trying out new ideas.
 During the second Data Challenge, I started using cloud computing and parallel processing to speed things up.
 In this project too, using a GPU and enabling CUDA was key for faster convergence in deep learning.
 It’s easy to see why NVIDIA has become so valuable — advanced machine learning depends heavily on its GPUs.

+# Requirements
+Before starting the project, make sure you have Python 3.9 or higher installed.
+To install all required dependencies, simply run:

+pip install -r requirements.txt